radzek15/CodeGen/README.md

   * User verification - email not sending (needs setup)
   * Dockerfiles:
     * Store data (such as Dockerfile commands) in a database &#x2611;
-    * Load data on-demand as per user's preference in a file generator - after compose/nginx, needs frontend(React)
+    * Load data on-demand as per user's preference in a file generator - needs frontend(React)
   * docker-compose.yml:
     * Store data (such as Docker-compose instructions) in a database &#x2611;
     * Load data on-demand as per user's preference in a file generator - needs frontend(React)
   * nginx.conf
-    * Store data (configurations for nginx) in a database
+    * Store data (configurations for nginx) in a database &#x2611;
     * Load data on-demand as per user's preference in a file generator - needs frontend(React)
   * Login by gmail/facebook/github etc.

+## Future Features I plan to implement:
+  * Github Workflow files generation - yaml
+  * kubernetes files generation - yaml

 ## Tech Stack
    * Python3